Niagara Falls Canada: Perfect 3 Day Itinerary

 ⏰ Time: about 1 hour minutes $1.00 ✓ Open All Year

-Walking across the Rainbow Bridge is simple and offers stunning views of the Falls from above.
+With three days in Niagara Falls, it’s easy to include a visit to the US side in your itinerary.
+It’s also easy to walk across the bridge.
 All you need is your passport and $1.00 in cash to cross.
 You’ll go through customs on both sides, which usually only takes a few minutes.

-You can also hop on the park’s scenic trolley for an easy way to get around and see all the key spots.
-It’s a fun way to experience Niagara from a different angle.
+Once across, head to Niagara Falls State Park, the oldest state park in the U.S. You can also hop on the park’s scenic trolley for an easy way to get around and see all the key spots.

 Stop 3: Go on Cave of the Winds